Websoft9Archive/ansible-odoo/docs/README.md

 * Install htmltopdf and Chinese fonts which need for PDF form
 * Install pgAdmin on Docker for manage database by GUI
-* Install Nginx and Cerbot, enable HTTPS very easy
+* Install Nginx and Certbot, enable HTTPS very easy

 ## System Requirement